AugustusHuang/lisqp/README.md

 # lisqp
-A quantum LISP-like programming language with quantum emulator.
+A Common Lisp quantum library and quantum emulator.

 Developing...